patrickbucher/daily-frontend-grind-q4-2024/diary.md

 like to finish chapter 12 this weekend, even though I have a lot of other things to do.

+I wrote a better introductory example during the day and another example using type shapes in the evening.
+Unfortunately, I'm way behind in what I achieved compared to what I wanted to do.
+I had to catch up on sleep today, so tomorrow will be a better day, hopefully.

 # Day 73 (2024-12-13)

 I continued with the generics example.
 I seriously don't see the purpose of it,